-The MBS margins for the mortgage loans in the pool are disclosed on Annex A. Each month we make available updated MBS margin information for each pool on our website.
+The MBS margins for the mortgage loans in the pool are disclosed on Annex A. We make updated MBS margin information available for each pool, each month on our website.

-SARM Index
+ARM Index

-The index used to determine the mortgage interest rates on the mortgage loans in the pool is either One-Month LIBOR or Three-Month LIBOR (the "index"), as disclosed on Annex A, which is the average of the London Interbank Offered Rates for one-month (One-Month LIBOR) or three-month (Three-Month LIBOR) U.S. Dollar-denominated deposits, as fixed on each index determination date by the ICE Benchmark Administration Limited, an affiliate of the Intercontinental Exchange Group.
+Unless disclosed otherwise, the index used to determine the mortgage interest rates on the mortgage loans in the pool during the adjustable-rate period is Six-Month LIBOR (the "index"), as disclosed on Annex A, which is the average of the London Interbank Offered Rates for six-month (Six-Month LIBOR) U.S. Dollar-denominated deposits, as fixed on each index determination date by the ICE Benchmark Administration Limited, an affiliate of the Intercontinental Exchange Group (of any successor thereto).
 We make no representations as to the continued availability of the index or the date on which any particular index is published or made publicly available.
 If the index is no longer posted through electronic transmission, is no longer available or, in our determination, is no longer widely accepted or has been replaced as the index for similar financial instruments (regardless of whether the index continues to be posted electronically or available), we will chose a new index taking into account general comparability to the previous index and other factors.